Skip to main content

 You can query data in Grail using the .
 To write queries, you use Dynatrace Query Language (DQL).

-There are two types of operations that the Grail Query API does:
+There are two types of operations the Grail Query API offers:

-• Query execution - Lets the client start queries and fetch the results or cancel a running query.
+• Query execution lets the client start queries, cancel a running query, and fetch query results.

-• Language services - Support writing DQL queries and providing more syntactic information.
+• Language services support writing DQL queries and provide syntax information.

 Query execution

-The final result is guaranteed to be available for one minute after the query has finished, so a polling interval of less than one minute is strongly recommended.
+The final result is guaranteed to be available for one minute after the query has finished, so we strongly recommend a polling interval of less than one minute.

-The DQL query is started by sending an HTTP POST request.
-The query and all corresponding parameters are part of the request body in JSON.
-For the following requests, you have to include the request-token as query parameter to reference the started query.
+• Query start: You start a DQL query by sending an HTTP POST request.
+The query and all corresponding parameters are part of the request body in the JSON.
+For the following requests, you need to include the request-token as a query parameter to reference the started query.

-Starting a query and polling offers the possibility of specifying a request-timeout.
+• Long polling: When starting a query and polling operation, you can specify a request-timeout.
 If the final result or a preview is available before the specified timeout, the API returns the response; otherwise, it returns the state of the query.

-It's possible to enable previews with the initial request.
+• Preview: You can enable previews within the initial request.
 The following polling responses will contain new previews if they're available.
 A new preview will always be whole, not as a delta to any previous preview.

-You can cancel a query using the request-token from the response to the initial request.
-If the query finishes, you'll get the final result as a response to the cancellation request.
-Otherwise, Grail will stop the execution of the query and discard the result.
+• Cancel: You can cancel a query using the request-token from the response to the initial request.
+If the query has finished, you'll get the final result as a response to the cancellation request.
+If the query is still being executed, Grail will stop execution and discard the result.

-Metadata is part of the query response next to the query result.
-Some metadata types are always added, whereas others must be requested explicitly by setting the enrich parameter to specify the list of the requested metadata types.
+• Metadata: The API returns metadata in addition to the query result.
+Some metadata types are always part of the response, while you must explicitly request others by setting the enrich parameter to specify the list of the requested metadata types.

 MetadataDescription